0x0be/0x0be.github.io/content/_index.md

 #
 Ciao, I'm **0x0be**!
 A malware analyst passionate about reverse engineering and cyber threat intelligence.
-I've always liked to break things, so hopefully you'll find something interesting here!
+I have always liked to break things, so hopefully you will find something interesting here!